Somerset Family Adventures

 Clevedon Pier

-Walk the boards of this 19th Century Victorian Pier in the seaside town of Clevedon where you can buy an ice cream from the Pagoda Cafe at the end of the pier and look out over the Bristol Channel to Wales.
+Walk the boards of this 19th Century Victorian Pier in the seaside town of Clevedon where you can buy an ice cream from the Pagoda Cafe at the end of the pier.
+With stunning views across the Bristol Channel, the fish and chips from the Glass Box café, and interactive displays, Clevedon Pier is the perfect place for a family day out in North Somerset.

 Clevedon Beach and Pier - Where to go in May Half Term in Somerset